wger-project/flutter/README.md

 behalf.
 For this, generate an API KEY by visiting <http://localhost:8000/de/user/api-key>
 on your local instance and then run ``python3 manage.py add-user-rest the username``

-You can later list all the registered users with: ``python3 manage.py list-users-API``
+You can later list all the registered users with: ``python3 manage.py list-users-api``

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
       alt="Get it on F-Droid"